oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 The sample scripts demonstrate the creation of a Kubernetes persistent volume (PV) and persistent volume claim (PVC), which can then be used in a domain custom resource as a persistent storage for the WebLogic domain home or log files.

-A PV/PVC can be shared by multiple WebLogic domains or dedicated to a particular domain.
+A PV and PVC can be shared by multiple WebLogic domains or dedicated to a particular domain.

 ## Prerequisites